Pros

 American Express Platinum Card Review Highlights

-The Platinum Card® from American Express is your ticket to preflight leisure, providing complimentary access to over 1,000 airport lounges worldwide.
-It provides automatic entry to the American Express Centurion Lounge – which has locations in New York (La Guardia), Dallas, San Francisco, Seattle, Las Vegas, Miami and Houston – as well as the Airspace Lounge (four locations) and the Delta Sky Club (51 locations available to Platinum cardholders).
-It also gives you the option of enrolling in Priority Pass Select, which features more than 1000 lounges, at no cost.
+The Platinum Card® from American Express is your ticket to preflight leisure, providing complimentary access to over 1,550 airport lounges worldwide.
+It provides complimentary entry to the American Express Centurion® Lounge, as well as the Delta Sky Club®, among others.
+It also gives you the option of enrolling in Priority Pass Select, which features more than 1,300 lounges, at no cost.

 Hundreds in Annual Credits